Hebrews 10:1

 INTERNAL LAW ON HEARTS

 I WILL PUT MY LAWS UPON THEIR HEART, AND ON THEIR MIND I WILL WRITE THEM - External laws now are made internal.
-This is a bit mysterious to me, but God says it so I believe it!
+This is a bit mysterious to me, but God says it, so I believe it!
 We have the Law in our heart and the Spirit of Jesus in our heart to enable us to obey.
 The Spirit gives us the desire (the "want to" - my fallen flesh still does not "want to") and the power (Php 2:13NLT+).
 With God's sufficient supply of His Word and His Spirit, we are now equipped to obey the command to "Work out (present imperative = command to make this our lifestyle, our habitual practice - only possible as we jettison self-reliance and lean wholly on the Holy Spirit Who enables us to obey) our salvation in fear and trembling."
 (Php 2:12+), which is simply a call to progressive sanctification or progressive growth in Christ-likeness, a progressive growth in holiness.
-But notice that even there, while we are clearly responsible to "work out," we can only do so by depending on the supernatural power of the Holy Spirit, to work out what He has worked in!
+But notice that even here, while we are clearly responsible to "work out," we can only do so by depending on the supernatural power of the Holy Spirit, to work out what He has worked in!
 Does that make sense?
 It is not "Let go, let God," but "Let God and let's go!"
 His part, our part!
 God's sovereign provision and our solemn responsibility!
 The result is supernatural synergism (so to speak).

-Wuest - A distinctive feature of the new (covenant) was to be the sanctifying work of the Holy Spirit Who would be caused to take up His permanent abode in the believer under the New Testament dispensation (1 Cor 6:19-20).
+Kenneth Wuest - A distinctive feature of the new (covenant) was to be the sanctifying work of the Holy Spirit Who would be caused to take up His permanent abode in the believer under the New Testament dispensation (1 Cor 6:19-20).
 Heretofore, He had come upon or in individuals in order to equip them for a certain ministry, and then would leave them when the time of that ministry was over.
 He did not personally indwell them for purposes of sanctification.
 The Old Testament saint was regenerated, thus becoming a partaker of the divine nature, and thus had that impetus to the living of a holy life.
 The New Testament saint has both the advantages of regeneration and the personal indwelling and the sanctifying work of the Holy Spirit.
 Thus, under the First Testament God wrote His laws on stone, whereas under the New Testament He writes them upon the heart.
-(Hebrews Commentary online)
+(Hebrews Commentary)

-Swindoll - This new arrangement now made possible through Christ brings all the resources we need and places them within us.
+Charles Swindoll - This new arrangement now made possible through Christ brings all the resources we need and places them within us.
 As the apostle Peter put it: “His divine power has granted to us everything pertaining to life and godliness” (2 Pet.
 1:3).
 The sin issue that had destroyed our relationship with God and hindered righteousness and spiritual growth has been dealt with.
 And more than that, we have a new ability to follow in Christ’s footsteps—to offer our bodies as “a living and holy sacrifice, acceptable to God” (Rom.
 12:1).
 The Hebrew believers who had been slipping backward into their old fascination with the Law and its sacrifices needed to be reminded of its limitations.
 They had to hear in no uncertain terms that it was impossible for the blood of animal sacrifices to take away sins (Heb.
 10:4).
 In essence, they needed to hear the good news that the perfect sacrifice of Christ was one for all, once for all, and free for all.
-(Swindoll's Living Insights New Testament Commentary – Hebrews)
+(See Insights on Hebrews)

-Spurgeon - What the law could not do with its iron fetters, the Gospel has done with its silken bonds.
+C H Spurgeon - What the law could not do with its iron fetters, the Gospel has done with its silken bonds.
 If God had thundered at you, you would have grown proud like Pharaoh when he said, “Who is Yahweh that I should listen to his voice?”
 (Ex 5:2) But when the Lord Jesus spoke softly to you, you bowed before Him, and said, “He is my Lord and my God” (John 20:28).
 The blustering wind of the law made you bind about yourself the cloak of your sins, but the genial warmth of the sun of the Gospel constrained you to cast away the garments of your sin (Ed: The exact meaning of the rare verb periaireo "take away" in Heb 10:11+), and fly to the Savior.
 Oh, what a blessed covenant this is!
 Christ’s death has established a covenant of grace in which there is no flaw, and no possibility of failure, for the one condition of the covenant has been fulfilled by Christ and now it stands as a covenant of “shalls” and “wills” on God’s part from which He will never run back.
 It is not, “If they do this, and if they do that, I will do the other,” but it is all “I will.”

 God supernaturally deals with the deadly otherwise undefeatable power of Sin (notes on Sin in Romans 6) by writing His perfect law on our hearts so that by virtue of our new nature (2Co 5:17+) we now supernaturally hate sin (something we "naturally" love!) from the inside out (so to speak) and love God's will and walk in His ways (we are not puppets, but still must daily, moment by moment make the conscious choice for God's will - cp Php 2:12+), not by external laws constraint (but by His holy law and His Holy Spirit - see Php 2:13+, see Ezekiel 36 below).
 That's the new covenant = a New Heart